x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-on-the-web/remove-outlook-web-app-mailbox-policy.md

 You can remove a Microsoft Outlook on the web mailbox policy from an Exchange organization by using either the Exchange admin center (EAC) or Exchange Online PowerShell.

-**Note**: Don't delete the built-in mailbox policy named OwaMailboxPolicy-Default.
+**Note**: Don't remove the built-in mailbox policy named OwaMailboxPolicy-Default.

 For additional management tasks related to Outlook on the web mailbox policies, see [Outlook on the web mailbox policies](outlook-web-app-mailbox-policies.md).